Haris-Alsaman/Repeated-MAC-Addresses-in-the-Mikrotik-System/README.md

-# duplicate-MAC-Address-Mikrotik

-## This is the code that can be used to solve the problem of duplicated MAC addresses in the Mikrotik system.

 ## This code is used to solve the problem of duplicated MAC addresses in Mikrotik system.
 The code includes several steps, which are: